Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Free play

 Free play with little or no adult supervision was a common experience for children in the 19th and much of the 20th centuries.
-Families were large, which provided children with ready-made playmates.
-It was not practical for parents to attempt to oversee children constantly.
+Families were large, so children had ready-made playmates.
+It was not practical for parents to oversee children constantly.
 A settler culture of self-reliance expected children to make and supervise their own fun.

 Household chores, school and, for some, work commitments restricted leisure time.
 But the outdoors – places like native bush, waterways, farmland and later urban streets – provided children with good opportunities for play.
 Climbing trees, making huts, fishing and rafting were popular activities.
-Reading and board games were common indoor pastimes – reading in particular took children away from the adult world.
+Reading and board games were common indoor pastimes – reading in particular took children away from the adult world and books for children were increasingly published in the 20th century.

-Natural wildernesses often concealed children’s activities from older people, but those who had to play in busy urban streets more frequently met with adult disapproval.
+Natural environments often concealed children’s activities from older people, but those who had to play in busy urban streets more frequently met with adult disapproval.
 Boisterous, noisy play could be interpreted as ‘larrikinism’ (anti-social behaviour).
-From the early 20th century urban children exchanged central city streets for suburban ones as families moved to the outskirts of towns.
+From the early 20th century urban children exchanged central city streets for suburban ones as many families moved to the outskirts of towns and lived in homes with quarter acre sections.

 Subtle surveillance